 Your username is your email address and your password is what you have set up.
 If you have questions, please contact our Membership Services Department by calling (202) 547-7424 or email them at email@example.com.

 I used to get emails from NAHC, but now I don’t anymore.
 What’s going on?

 If your membership has lapsed, your subscription to all e-newsletters is put on hold.
-Once your account has been made currrent, you will need to either sign up for your e-newsletters again, or contact our membership department and they can do this for you.
+Once your account has been made current, you will need to either sign up for your e-newsletters again, or contact our membership department and they can do this for you.

 Sometimes if your office is having email issues, our systems will put your account on hold after a number of bounces.
 This means that if we try to send you an email and your mail server cannot accept it, we stop sending you emails.
 We do this to comply with SPAM laws that discourage emailing bad email addresses.
-Once your IT or computer service department fixes this issue, contact our contact our Membership Services Department and they update your account.
+Once your IT or computer service department fixes this issue, contact our Membership Services Department and they will update your account.
 Call (202) 547-7424 or email them at firstname.lastname@example.org.

 For other issues, please have your IT Department contact the NAHC IT Department to resolve this.

 A listserv is a group of people who discuss common topics over email.
 These listservs are discussion forums for issues surrounding daily business operations, legislation, or regulations of home care providers.
 Through these listservs, members can exchange questions and ideas with other members, while also receiving feedback from the associations’ staff members.
 These listservs are for the sole benefit of our members to share timely information and assist with problem-solving among colleagues.

 Listserv participation is limited to members only.
 If you are not an up-to-date member of NAHC or one of its affiliates, you will not be able to participate in a listserv discussion.
 To sign up for a listserv, follow the directions below: